MansourM/ez-docker-for-laravel/README.md

 <!-- About the Project -->

 ## <h1>EZ Docker For Laravel</h1>
 EZ Docker For Laravel provides an easy-to-use, production-ready environment for running Laravel applications using Docker and Docker Compose.
 It simplifies the deployment process by offering a set of scripts to manage configurations, deploy, and maintain Laravel projects efficiently across various environments, such as test, staging, and production.
-The software streamlines server setup and management, offering features like support for Nginx, MySQL, and PHP, as well as additional services and extensions tailored to Laravel's requirements.
+The software streamlines server setup and management, offering features like support for Nginx, MySQL, and PHP-FPM, as well as additional services and extensions tailored to Laravel's requirements.
 By following the steps outlined in this readme, you can quickly set up your Laravel project and deploy it for reliable and scalable hosting.

 *Currently, the scripts are successfully working in test and staging environments, and I plan to deploy them in production soon.*